High Peak Junction Visitor Centre

 The Cromford Canal can be explored between Cromford Wharf and Ambergate, a distance of just over five miles.
 The High Peak Trail starts here at High Peak Junction and continues for 17.5 miles to Dowlow near Buxton.

 For information and a warm welcome call in at the High Peak Junction Visitor Centre where there are refreshments, gifts and a variety of maps, walk leaflets and books.

-Here you can step back in time with the fascinating Audiotour where you will discover the history of Cromford Canal and the Cromford and High Peak Railway.
-You can also visit the old Railway Workshops.
+Here you can step back in time with the fascinating Audiotour for a small fee of £1, where you will discover the history of Cromford Canal and the Cromford and High Peak Railway.
+You can also visit the old Railway Workshops for free.